nontoxicguy/Minesweeper/README.md

 **2** - flag

 We got 100 AIs and each one of them "tries" to reveal the most tiles possible to get the highest score.
 In the end every AI except the best one gets mixed with the best one and mutates.
 Repeat the process.

+I've no idea if this thing works, I hope it does.
 # requirements
-To run the game in your IDE you need a computer with .NET SDK 8.0.
-Nothing more.
+To run the game you must have windows.
+To debug you must have .NET SDK 8.0 installed.
+I didn't know about publish builds when I published the itch.io game so to run on itch you need .NET SDK 6.0.